ankowals/saf/README.md

 	2 point it to the location where your project is
 	3 select "Import project from external model", select "Maven" and hit Next 4 go with default options and click Next
+	5 click environment variables button in the lower right corner and modify User settings file (it should point to your setting.xml)
-	5 the project is recognized as maven project and click Next 6 in case intelliJ is not able to locate your JDK, click "plus" icon in Select Project SDK window and point to the JDK installed on your machine, click Next
+	6 the project is recognized as maven project and click Next 7 in case intelliJ is not able to locate your JDK, click "plus" icon in Select Project SDK window and point to the JDK installed on your machine, click Next
-	7  enter the name of project and click Finish
+	8 enter the name of project and click Finish
+	9 go to Run -> Edit Configurations... and configure 'Cucumber for Java' plugin to use additional formatter 10 add new environment variable cucumber.options under Default configuration of the plugin.
+		It’s value shall be --plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvmSMFormatter --monochrome --plugin libs.libCore.modules.CustomFormatter

 ----------------------------------